 Tangerine Tuxedo is a popular style of tea in China.
-This unique treat is made by hollowing out a tangerine, stuffing it with black tea and then letting it dry out and age as one.
+This unique treat is made by hollowing out a tangerine, filling it with black tea and then letting it dry as one.
 The fruit infuses the leaves with its citrus notes, smoothing out the earthy tea when brewed.
 Its traditional use is for soothing the stomach and is commonly drunk in the winter months or after meals.

 Questions and Answers

 Ask a question about tangerine tuxedo and have the Adagio Teas community offer feedback.

 Is it possible to store the tangerine between brews or do I need to drink all 2-3 cups in one sitting?

 Asked by Meg

 What kind of black tea is in the orange?
 Thanks!

 on July 9th, 2019

 Asked by Leila Stackleather